 There are many plays, musicals and choirs entertaining tourists at this time of year.
 The festival of trees event was awesome and the Senior High Choir gave us all a glimpse of the festive spirit.
 Vendors lined Main Street with delicious food, warm drinks and one-of-a-kind holiday goodies.
 Buddy the Elf, Frosty the Snowman, Rudolf, and the Grinch also were there!
 The Dubuque Senior High School Choir performed and the tree lighting ceremony signaled the official start of the 2011 Festival of Trees.
 It was a great event to participate in.

 We have already had a few parties at the lodge.
 It is always nice to share a meal with friends and family for the holidays.
 We here at Quiet Walker Lodge hope you have a blessed holiday and a great New Year.

-"Iowa Lodging at Quiet Walker Lodge Bed and Breakfast, a Country Inn and Dubuque area bed and breakfast located near Dubuque, Iowa" />This Saturday, members of the Quad Cities Guild were treated to an all day weaving workshop by the Midwest Basket Guild.
+This Saturday, members of the Quad Cities Guild were treated to an all day weaving workshop by the Midwest Basket Guild.
 Members enjoyed wine tasting at Quiet Walker Lodge and the beautiful weather!
 After weaving, the ladies were treated to a tour of the lodge and grounds.
 I enjoy basket weaving and meeting other weavers.
 Right now I am working on two willow baskets and planning a trip to the Make it- Take it workshop in Davenport.